Energy gAD & Host With the Most Do2dtun celebrates Birthday with 🔥 Photos | BellaNaija

 On Air Personality, hypeman, and energy gAD, Oladotun Kayode, popularly known as Do2dtun is celebrating his birthday today, April 8th, and he’s released these photos to celebrate.

-Do2dtun dons three looks in this shoot, showcasing the different parts that make up who he is in the Nigerian entertainment scene.
+Do2dtun wears three looks in this shoot, showcasing the different parts that make up who he is in the Nigerian entertainment scene.

 Check them out!